Spotting Repeat Fraudsters (Device Fingerprinting)

 | Sardine | Enterprise quotes only | No | No | Deep behavioral biometrics, True IP piercing, remote desktop detection |

-If you use Stripe Radar or Adyen RevenueProtect, you already have basic device fingerprinting, IP intelligence, and ML scoring included.
-Standalone device intelligence vendors add deeper signals (behavioral biometrics, sensor data, True IP, consortium reputation) that processor tools don't collect.
-Whether you need a standalone vendor depends on your fraud sophistication and volume.
-See Processor Rules Configuration for what's included with each processor.
+On Stripe Radar or Adyen RevenueProtect?
+You've already got basic device fingerprinting, IP intelligence and ML scoring.
+Standalone vendors add the deeper signals: behavioral biometrics, sensor data, True IP, consortium reputation.
+Processor tools don't collect those.
+Whether you need one comes down to your fraud sophistication and your volume.
+See Processor Rules Configuration for what each processor includes.

 Use Cases